fjiangAI/fjiangAI.github.io/_pages/about.md

 # [✨ **Latest News**]

 [12/10/24] 🎉🎉🎉 We have one paper accepted by the Technical Track at AAAI.

+[10/18/24] We released our HNDC, A fine-grained AI-generated text detector, and its [technique report](https://arxiv.org/pdf/2410.14259).

 [09/20/24] 🎉🎉🎉 We have two papers accepted as the main conference or Findings of EMNLP.